 Distributes page authority

-This means linking from a high-authority page (like your homepage) to a lesser-known blog post can transfer some of this authority.
-It can boost the SEO performance of the linked page.
+Linking from a high-authority page (like your homepage) to a lesser-known blog post can transfer some of this authority, which can boost the SEO performance of the linked page.

 Aids in website crawling and indexing